pangeo-bot/mybinder.org-upgrades/blogpost.md

 	- Create a PR to the main mybinder.org repo
 	- Remove the locally cloned repo

-Additionally, the it would be ideal if the bot could update an existing PR instead of creating new ones for the version bumps.
+Additionally, it would be ideal if the bot could update an existing PR instead of creating new ones for the version bumps.
 We'd also like to provide some information in the comments of the PR as to what high level changes were made so we have some idea about what we're merging in.

 Now that we've broken it down a bit, let's write up some Python code that can do this.
 Once we have a functioning script, we can worry about how we will run this in the cloud (cronjob vs. webapp).